 One of the most difficult things to understand in life is how someone who professes to love you can then go on to abuse you.
-Many people feel traumatized and confused after a romantic relationship with an abusive Narcissistic partner ends.
-They wonder: “We were so in love, yet he went from telling me that I was the love of his life to treating me like garbage.
+People feel traumatized and confused after a romantic relationship with an abusive narcissistic partner ends.
+They wonder, “We were so in love, yet he went from telling me that I was the love of his life to treating me like garbage.
 He cheated on me.
 He devalued me.
 He embarrassed me in front of our friends.
 How can I trust anyone again, if I so badly misjudged this person?”

-If you have ever been abused by a Narcissistic mate or lover and now are out of the relationship, you may be wondering how you could have made such a big mistake—and how you can avoid doing it again in the future.
+Anyone who has been abused by a narcissistic partner may wonder how they could have made such a big mistake — and how they can avoid making it again in the future.

 The good news is that most people with Narcissistic Personality Disorder are very predictable.
-They tend to follow the same relationship pattern over and over again.
-And, unlike common perceptions about Narcissists, most are not very devious.
-Narcissists are continually signaling that they are Narcissists.
-You can learn to recognize the early signs that the new love of your life is a Narcissist by paying close attention to how they behave towards you in each stage of the relationship.
-Then it is up to you to decide if you want to continue the relationship.
-Here are some of the basics that you need to know:
+They tend to follow the same relationship pattern again and again.
+And, contrary to common perceptions about narcissists, most are not especially devious.
+Narcissists continually signal that they are narcissists.
+You can learn to recognize the early signs that a new partner is a narcissist by paying close attention to how they behave toward you at each stage of your relationship.
+Then it is up to you to decide if you want to continue.

 Why Are Narcissists Prone to Being Abusive?